sodazone/xcm-testing-tools/README.md

 It's important to note that currently, the `asset-transfer-api` does not support UMP transfers i.e. transfers from parachain to relaychain ([ref](https://github.com/paritytech/asset-transfer-api/blob/a26de7723e7e3cbd35488b8b30547e6bc08be2c9/src/AssetTransferApi.ts#L602)).
 To conduct UMP transfers, you can utilize the Polkadot.js explorer to construct the extrinsic and sign it.

-Here's an example of an encoded transfer from local Shibuya to local Rococo:
+Here's an example of an encoded transfer from local Shibuya to local Rococo relay:

 ```
 0x3700e903000000000000000000000000000000ca9a3b0000000000000000000000000301010100d43593c715fdd31c61141abd04a99fd6822c8558854ccde39a5684e7a56da27d00